Characters: The Following

 - She is also freaked out by The Korban, even before their leader Micah cut her wrists as part of a ritual.
 Subverted later though when Joe starts taking the Korban over, even though he's actually trying to make them crazier.
 In both cases, you could easily argue that Carroll's cult was as bad or much worse, so her "standards" cross over into Jerk Justifications.

 - Faux Action Girl: She's not really combat-savvy; episode 8 has her almost taken out by one of Carroll's follower at the auto shop, and episode 12 has Claire choking the hell out of her after backhanding her across the face.
 As Roderick breaks up the cat fight, Emma runs away.
+Her first extended fight scene in the penultimate episode of the second season ends with her Rasputinian Death.

 - My Master, Right or Wrong: Despite her realization that Joe Carroll is hardly the ▄bermensch he fancies himself to be, she nonetheless remains devoted to him and his cause regardless of the consequences.